clicknium/clicknium-docs/doc/developtools/vscode/codeintelliSense.md

 ![locator hover](../../img/vscode-code-hover.png)
 - Open: Open the corresponding locator to edit
 - Validate: Validate the locator
-- Recapture: Start the recorder to record the locator again.
+- Recapture: Start the recorder to capture the locator again.
 If the recorded locator is different from the one in the editing window, it will be saved directly.

 ## Auto Fill